raysan5/raylib/README.md

   - Bindings to [+50 programming languages](https://github.com/raysan5/raylib/blob/master/BINDINGS.md)!
   - **Free and open source**.

-raylib uses internally some libraries for window/graphics/inputs management and also to support different fileformats loading, all those libraries are embedded with raylib and are available in [src/external](https://github.com/raysan5/raylib/tree/master/src/external) directory.
-Check [raylib dependencies](https://github.com/raysan5/raylib/wiki/raylib-dependencies) on [raylib Wiki](https://github.com/raysan5/raylib/wiki) for a detailed list.

 basic example
 --------------
 This is a basic raylib example, it creates a window and it draws the text `"Congrats!
 You created your first window!"` in the middle of the screen.
 Check this example [running live on web here](https://www.raylib.com/examples/web/core/loader.html?name=core_basic_window).